Comparative Constitutional Law

 - Taught in:

-- to introduce students to the methods and purposes of comparative public law;
+- to introduce students to methods and theories of comparative public law;

 - to inculcate analytical and research skills;

-- to encourage reflection on the role of constitutional law in regulating the exercise of public power in contemporary society.
+- to encourage reflection on the potentialities and limits of constitutional law in regulating the exercise of public power in contemporary society.

 Method of assessment